Awele1111/TravelKART/README.md

 This page was accomplished with technologies such as Javascript,CSS,bcrypt, dotenv, handlebars, sequelize and express-session.
 No neccessary installations needed, just view the deployed link here -> [deployed application](https://immense-retreat-79353.herokuapp.com/)

+## Usage

+To utilize the application, just click on the link here -> [deployed application](https://immense-retreat-79353.herokuapp.com/)

 ## Links